 \subsection{Magnification of sources by lenses}

 Galaxies are correlated with the mass distribution, and thus the location of the galaxies correlates with the magnification induced on the background sources.
-This implies that the number density of sources is correlated to the positions of the lens galaxies.
-Assuming for a moment that the number count slope of sources $\alpha$ is larger than unity, one expect that the number density of sources is more enhanced close to lens galaxies living in a dense environment.
-The estimator (\ref{eq:ggl_gtx_estimator}) will therefore contain overproportionally lens-source pairs for those lenses living in a dense environment, compared to those located in less dense regions.
+This implies that the number density of sources is correlated with the positions of the lens galaxies.
+Assuming for a moment that the number-count slope of sources $\alpha$ is larger than unity, one expects that the number density of sources is more enhanced close to lens galaxies living in a dense environment.
+The estimator (\ref{eq:ggl_gtx_estimator}) therefore contains a disproportionately high number of lens-source pairs for those lenses living in a dense environment compared to those located in less dense regions.

 The expected number density of sources is

 where in the second step we used the first-order Taylor expansion leading to Eq.\,(\ref{eq:numchange}), and in the last step we again made the weak lensing approximation $\mu\approx 1+2\kappa$.